martategegne/mobileApp-2026AAU-project/README.md

 # Smart Study Resource Sharing Platform

 ## Description
-A mobile application that enables students to share, access, and manage academic resources such as lecture notes, past exams, and study materials.
+A mobile application that enables students to share, access, download and manage academic resources such as lecture notes, past exams, and study materials.

 The system promotes collaboration, accessibility, and efficient learning within a university environment.